runelangseid/hassio-futurehome2mqtt/README.md

 ### 2. Install add-on

-1) Add this repo as a add-on repository
+1) Add this repo as an add-on repository
 2) Install the addon 'Futurehome FIMP to MQTT'
 3) Configure the addon with the same parameters as before
 4) Start it.
 Supported devices should appear in the Home Assistant UI